 Added on June 18, 2019, released with the Ghost Face DLC, and a guest character from the Scream film series.

-Added on September 17, 2019, released with the Stranger Things chapter, and a guest character from the Stranger Things television series.
+Added on September 17, 2019 as part of the Stranger Things chapter, and a guest character from the Stranger Things television series.

 The base game included 12 maps, evenly split into three "realms": Autohaven Wreckers (a junkyard theme with an eerie green glow), Coldwind Farm (a farmland theme with an eerie orange glow), and The MacMillan Estate (an industrial theme with an eerie blue glow).

 - Coal Tower (The MacMillan Estate)